tcurdt/jdeb/docs/ant.md

       <data src="some/dir"/>
     </deb>

-If you also provide a 'changesSave' attribute the jdeb will add release information to the original input and write out the new file.
+If you also provide a `changesSave` attribute the jdeb will add release information to the original input and write out the new file.

     <deb destfile="jdeb.deb"